TheoIX/QuickHeal/README.md

-Custom Paladin changes for turtle wow for personal use.
+Custom Paladin changes for personal use on Turtle WOW.
 # QuickHeal Turtle WOW

 QuickHeal for Turtle WoW (updated for patch 1.17.2)